liamzdenek/stitch-fix-application/memory-bank/progress.md

 ### Implementation

 - Implemented a sophisticated engagement scoring algorithm
-- Created an AI-powered email generation system
+- Created an AI-powered email generation system with structured output
 - Built a responsive frontend dashboard
 - Developed a RESTful API for data management
 - Successfully built all packages and verified output binaries
 - Integrated DynamoDB for data persistence
 - Implemented event publishing to SNS for downstream processing
+- Generated realistic test data for demonstration
+- Enhanced email content quality with proper HTML formatting

 ### Documentation